-In retrospect, I am very happy we did it.
-There is a lot to be learned about yourself when moving to another country where you have no friends, family, or community.
-Artistically, before we left I was at a major standstill, and paintings took me forever to complete; getting out all of my stuff was always a chore and I lacked inspiration.
-But by the time we were headed back across the Atlantic to Texas I felt reinvented.
+In retrospect, it changed my life and my personality.
+There's a lot to be learned about yourself when moving to a place where you have no friends or family, more importantly: no community.
+My artistic identity was also at a major standstill.
+Paintings took me forever to complete and really it felt more like an obligated chore than a conduit to invent and create.
+However, a year later, when we were headed back across the Atlantic to Texas: I was reinvented.
 With none of my familiar art supplies or settings, I inevitably went through a sort of artistic fast.
 Combined with several other significant factors, this catalyzed the creation of a new creative:

 I changed my environment and lost a lot of distractions.
 No Netflix, no friends, no familiar haunts.
 It was like jumping into a pool of icy water, I suddenly became aware of everything I took advantage of back home.
 If anything, the most important thing was a break in routine.

 We were poor, down to the essentials!
 A tube of black paint, a bucket of gouache, and a dozen canvases obtained on the cheap from the thrift store down the road.

-A exhibition was on the horizon.
-The University announced in a month or so after we arrived, it was perfect timing.
+A exhibition possibility: The university announced a month or so after we arrived a student exhibition, it was perfect timing.
 This new possibility of showing my work to other people gave me much-needed motivation.
 Being passionate can only carry you so far, it will really help you to get feedback on your work (you learn a lot seeing how other people view your stuff).